renatosoriano/Udemy-Embedded-Course4_Mastering-Microcontroller-Timers-PWM-CAN-Low-Power-MCU2/README.md

 8. Exploring inside view of CAN transceivers.
 9. CAN Self-test modes such as LOOPBACK, SILENT LOOPBACK, etc with code exercises.
 10. Exploring STM32 bXCAN peripheral.
-11. self-testing of bxCAN peripheral with exercises.
+11. Self-testing of bxCAN peripheral with exercises.
 12. bXCAN block diagram.
 13. Tx/Rx path of the bxCAN Peripheral.
 14. CAN frame filtering and executrices.